diva-209/skills-tracker-app/README.md

 # skills-tracker-app

 This app is created to track the skills of the employees in an organization.This app manages has 2 resources 'employees' and 'skills' and manages them.
-This app is created as restful API using Spring Boot .
+This app is created as restful API using Spring Boot and inmemory DB i.e H2 DB.
+Credentials to connect to DB can be found in properties file.

 Please find below the endpoints which are helpful: